 What is a 301 Redirect?

-Setting a 301 redirect is very useful when you move your content to a different address.
-It can be a landing page, a contact page, a shopping cart, or the entire website.
-You can also use it to redirect your visitors from old posts to new posts or pages.
+Implementing a 301 redirect proves highly advantageous when relocating content to an alternate address, be it a landing page, contact information, shopping cart, or even the entire website.
+This redirect type also facilitates guiding visitors from outdated posts to updated ones or different pages.

 How To Create 301 and 302 Redirects on WordPage